+Spanaway Water Company holds its Annual Meeting on the third Monday of November at 7:30 p.m.
+This meeting includes presentations on company finances and ongoing or upcoming projects, as well as the election of Board of Directors members.
+All members are encouraged and welcome to attend.

-The annual meeting of SWC is held on the third Monday of November at 7:30 p.m.
-Members are elected to the Board of Directors at the annual meetings.
-The Board of Directors meet on the third Thursday of each month at 4:00 p.m.
-Meetings are held at the Company office at 18413 "B" St. E. Members are welcome to participate in these meetings.
+The Board of Directors meets on the third Thursday of each month at 4:00 p.m.
+Meetings are held at the company office, located at 18413 "B" Street East.
+Members who wish to attend are asked to contact our office in advance for additional information.

-If you would like more information about Spanaway Water Company, information in this newsletter, contaminants, or any other water issues, we will be happy to answer your questions.
+If you have questions about Spanaway Water Company, the contents of this newsletter, water quality issues, or any other related matters, we are here to help.

-Please see www.spanaway-water.org or call (253) 531-9024 and ask for Tim Wells, Manager or Dwayne Farmer, Water Programs Manager.
+Please visit www.spanaway-water.org or call us at (253) 531-9024.
+We're happy to assist you.